Lerner, David, Littenberg, Krumholz & Mentlik: Recognition

 The New Jersey Law Journal (NJLJ) has named the firm Litigation Department of the Year for Intellectual Property in 2022, 2021, 2020, 2019, 2018, 2017, and 2015.

 U.S. News-Best Law Firms ranked the firm a Tier One in New Jersey for Intellectual Property-Litigation, Litigation-Patent, Patent Law, and Trademark Law in 2023, continuing a decade-plus streak atop this survey.

 IAM Patent 1000: The World’s Leading Patent Professionals named the firm a Gold (top) firm in New Jersey in 2022, continuing a decade-long atop this survey.

 The firm is listed by “Super Lawyers” magazine and “Chambers and Partners” as a top IP law firm in New Jersey.

 Notable Cases

-Lerner David represented Gordon Gould in establishing the validity of his patented inventions.
-Gould is best known for his thirty-year fight with the United States Patent and Trademark Office to obtain patents for his laser and related technologies.
+Lerner David represented Gordon Gould in establishing the validity of his patented inventions.This effort was led by former partner, Richard Irving Samuel Gould is best known for his thirty-year fight with the United States Patent and Trademark Office to obtain patents for his laser and related technologies.
 In subsequent court cases, the firm won victories for Gould in enforcing his patent rights against laser manufactures.